What are North Carolina's auto insurance requirements?

 Fast facts about driving & insurance in North Carolina:

-North Carolina made the top ten list for number of hail loss claims in 2019.
-Comprehensive coverage includes vehicle repairs due to hail and other weather-related mishaps.
+North Carolina made the top 10 list for the number of hail loss claims in 2017-2019.
+Other than collision, or comprehensive, coverage includes vehicle repairs due to hail and other weather-related mishaps.

-According to a 2019 report, the Tar Heel State had the sixth-highest incidence of motorcycle theft in the country.
-Adding comprehensive coverage to your motorcycle policy can protect you from theft — plus bundling motorcycle & auto can earn you a multi-policy discount.
+According to a 2018 NICB report, the Tar Heel State had the sixth-highest incidence of motorcycle theft in the country.
+Adding other than collision coverage to your motorcycle policy can protect you from theft — plus bundling motorcycle & auto can earn you a multi-policy discount.

 If you have a need for (excessive) speed, expect to pay a steep price in North Carolina.
 The state has some of the strictest speeding laws in the country, with fines as high as $1,000 for first-time offenders.